onchain-id/documentation/docs/introduction.md

 ## What should be expected of this documentation?

 This documentation introduces the concept of a BlockChain Identity, and demonstrate some of its use-case.
-It also contains the documentation for several tools related to InvestorID Identities such as the [Identity SDK](developers/sdks/identity-sdk/identity-sdk.md).
+It also contains the documentation for several tools related to OnchainID Identities such as the [Identity SDK](developers/sdks/identity-sdk/identity-sdk.md).